TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 15/Job 15.19.md

 ---

-Unto whom alone the land was given, And no stranger passed among them):
+to whom alone the land was given, and no stranger passed among them):